roshantac/EVA4-Phase2/S2_mobilenet_v2_custom_dataset/README.md

     - Run range_test to determine lr value  using  train dataset

 9. Setup Optimizer as **SGD optimiser** and Scheduler as **OneCycleLR**
-    - only parameters of final layer are being optimized
+    - Only parameters of final layer are being optimized
     - Decay LR by a factor of 0.1 every 7 epochs

 10. Train by train_model function present in [train.py](https://github.com/EVA4-RS-Group/Phase2/blob/master/Modules/train.py) for 25 epochs: